Schools in NYC can now decide whether they want to implement BYOD.

 Empower students to use their devices in safe and responsible ways.
 Common Sense's comprehensive K-12 curriculum has lessons for each grade level on topics like Internet safety, privacy, and digital footprints.
 Supplemental programs include:

 - Digital Passport -- Web-based games and activities for grades 3-5

 - Digital Compass -- An animated choose-your-own-adventure for middle school kids

 Engage families by inviting them into the conversation.

 Parents need to understand the purpose of BYOD and how they can support their kids in using personal devices for learning.
-Common Sense's Connecting Families program can help facilitate meaningful conversations among parents, students, educators, and community members about digital media use.
+Common Sense's Family Engagement resources can help facilitate meaningful conversations among parents, students, educators, and community members about digital media use.

 Offer quality teacher professional development and resources.